ASU Degrees Offered at Eastern Arizona College Thatcher Campus

 If you have been admitted to an ASU program at EAC, please view a list of next steps to complete your enrollment.

-If you are interested in studying at ASU-EAC this coming fall or in future semesters, please let us know.
+If you are interested in studying at ASU-EAC in future semesters, please let us know.
 We’ll let you know the next steps, send you more information about the program and provide updates on future programs.

 Fill out this brief form and an ASU representative will be happy to follow up with you to help you take the next step toward earning an ASU degree.